 In 1984 FedEx made its first acquisition, Gelco Express, a Minneapolis-based package courier that served 84 countries.
 To develop overseas markets, Federal Express made acquisitions in Britain, the Netherlands, and the United Arab Emirates (UAE).
 In 1985 the company looked to develop an international presence and expand its services to Europe by opening a European hub at the Brussels airport.

-By 1987, Federal Express was providing service to about 90 countries and had landing rights in five airports outside the United States, at Montreal, Toronto, Brussels, London, and limited rights in Tokyo.
-To further expand international delivery, the company acquired Tiger International, for $883 million, and its heavy-cargo airline, Flying Tiger Line.
-Federal Express gained access to Tiger’s long-range fleet which included 22 Boeing 747, 11 Boeing 727, and six DC-8 aircraft.
+By 1987, Federal Express was providing service to about 90 countries and had landing rights in five airports outside the United States, at Montreal, Toronto, Brussels, and London, with limited rights in Tokyo.
+To further expand international delivery, the company acquired Tiger International for $883 million, along with its heavy-cargo airline, Flying Tiger Line.
+Federal Express gained access to Tiger’s long-range fleet, which included 22 Boeing 747, 11 Boeing 727, and six DC-8 aircraft.

-The 1990s found Federal Express with competition in the US from UPS introduced volume discounts attracting many of Federal Express’s customers.
-International operations were costly for Federal Express with falling profits on increasing sales due to the cost of developing the overseas markets.
+The 1990s found Federal Express with competition in the U.S. from UPS, which had introduced volume discounts that attracted many of Federal Express’s customers.
+International operations were costly for Federal Express, with falling profits on increasing sales due to the cost of developing the overseas markets.

 To increase capacity and decrease costs, the company shed its Boeing 727 aircraft for Airbus A300 aircraft.
-In 1994 Federal Express adopted “FedEx” as its official name and a year later purchased air routes from Evergreen International to start services to China and opened an Asia and Pacific hub in Subic Bay International Airport in the Philippines.
+In 1994 Federal Express adopted “FedEx” as its official name, and a year later purchased air routes from Evergreen International to start services to China; it opened an Asia and Pacific hub in Subic Bay International Airport in the Philippines.